polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 Note that our schedule already performed tiling so that an unroll-and-jam of the innermost two loops by N_R and M_R respectively could be achieved, but we actually didn't enable that yet.
 We use the option -hopt-unroll to turn this on and off.
-We also run scalar replacement in MLIR.
+We also run scalar replacement in MLIR post unroll-and-jam.
 Besides turning memref locations being reduced into scalars (single element memrefs) and hoisting them out, it also eliminates redundant loads, and hoists invariant loads out of loops.

 ```
 $ mlir-opt -hopt -hopt-copy=true -hopt-unroll=true -hopt-scalrep=true -lower-to-llvm hopt.mlir | mlir-cpu-runner -O3 -e main -entry-point-result=void -shared-libs=lib/libmlir_runner_utils.so > /dev/null